cassidybargell/election_analytics/posts/final_prediction.md

 ![](../figures/10_31_hist_coef.png)

-Positive coefficients suggest a positive relationship between independent variable and predicted voteshare, and the opposite is true for negative coefficients.
-Therefore the coefficients can be interpretted as follows:
+Positive coefficients suggest a positive relationship between independent variable and predicted vote share, and the opposite is true for negative coefficients.
+Therefore the coefficients can be interpreted as follows:

 * *COVID-19 Deaths*: the change in predicted vote share for the incumbent party (modelled directly with polling data) for a 1% increase in 7-day COVID-19 death rate per 100,000
 * *Demographics*: the change in predicted vote share for the Republican party for a 1% increase in white population in a state
 * *Unemployment*: the change in predicted vote share for the Republican party for a 1% increase in Q2 unemployment rate
 * *Polls*: the change in predicted vote share for the Republican party for a 1 point increase in the polls (adjusted poll aggregates - [538](https://projects.fivethirtyeight.com/polls/))

 The outlier in demographic coefficients is West Virginia, a solidly red state.
 This is because the white population in West Virginia has steadily declined since 1992, from ~96% to ~94%, while the state has become increasingly Republican.
-This is not overly informative about the demographic inindependent variable, but rather reflects the rapid increase in vote share the the Republican party experienced in West Virginia; from recieving ~42% in 1992, to ~72% in 2016.
+This is not overly informative about the demographic independent variable, but rather reflects the rapid increase in vote share the the Republican party experienced in West Virginia; from receiving ~42% in 1992, to ~72% in 2016.

 **Why include these variables in the weighted ensemble?**